 ARE OVER-THE-COUNTER* EYE DROPS NOT CUTTING IT?

-Many stores sell artificial tears that can help lubricate your eyes.
 For people with dry eye, artificial tears are often the first line of treatment.
-They typically offer temporary symptom relief.
+They typically work to lubricate the eyes and can provide temporary relief.
 If you're using artificial tears like your eye doctor recommended and your symptoms keep coming back, don't ignore it—ask if you need something that works differently.

 *Over-the-counter eye drops=artificial tears.

 Xiidra works differently.
 It targets a source of inflammation that can cause dry eye disease.
 It can provide lasting symptom relief in some patients with continued twice-daily use.†

 †In clinical studies, Xiidra was shown to, on average, reduce symptoms of eye dryness by weeks 6 and 12, provide relief for some patients in as little as 2 weeks (in 2 out of 4 studies), and reduce signs of dry eye (the things your doctor can assess) at week 12 in some patients (in 3 out of 4 studies).